 Camps for Children with Tracheostomy and Mechanical Ventilation

 There are camps that provide resources and communities for families and children with tracheostomy.
 Here are a few that we found.
 Tracheostomy Education does not endorse these camps:

 Champ Camp provides a summer camp experience for children and adolescents with tracheostomies and those who require technological respiratory assistance.
 Our campers enjoy and fully participate in outdoor summer camp activities including swimming, canoeing, climbing and zip lining to encourage independence, confidence, and self-esteem and create memories that last a lifetime.
-Virtually June 20th-24th.

 Camp INSPIRE is an overnight camp specially designed for children and teens with tracheostomies, ventilators, and BiPAP machines who have complex medical conditions.
 Campers will enjoy a variety of activities from sports, to creative arts, to nature and music expression, while building relationships in a nurturing, medically-supervised environment.
 It is a collaborative effort between UPMC Children’s Hospital of Pittsburgh and The Woodlands Foundation.
-July 16th-21st, 2021.
 This event is free.

 Nicklaus Children’s Hospital hosts a free week-long overnight camp for ventilation assisted children (children needing a tracheostomy ventilator, C-PAP, BiPAP, or oxygen to support breathing) and their families.
 Overnight campers come from throughout the United States and internationally.
-South Florida families and youngsters from local residential care facilities join in as day campers.
+South Florida families and youngsters from local residential care facilities join in as day camper.

 A six-day, overnight camp for children who are tracheostomy or respiratory technology dependent.
 The camp is held on the grounds of Camp Cheerful in Stronsville, OH annually in June.